3682-2024 Official Plan Amendment No. 4 – Land Use Strategy (Land West of Prescott)

 Schedule Al. The Township may secure parkland dedication in accordance with

-• Each neighbourhood requiring future public open space, such as a
+the provisions of the Planning Act. - Each neighbourhood requiring future public open space, such as a

 neighbourhood park and/or parkette. is identified in the Augusta Land Use